 The RVMPO Policy Committee adopted a SAFETEA-LU compliant Public Participation Plan on January 23, 2007.
-The Public Participation Plan is being updated in FY2014, and scheduled for adoption before the end of the fiscal year.
+The Public Participation Plan was updated in FY2015, and adopted in May 2014.
 The plan provides for a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans.

 The RVMPO published a Citizen's Guide to Transportation Planning in January 2001.
-The document is intended to provide an overview of the transportation planning process in order to improve resident awareness and promote resident involvement.
-Portions of the guide have been updated; this work program supports a major update of the guide consistent with MAP-21.
+The document was replaced with a series of information brochures in FY 2015 that provide an overview of the transportation planning process in order to improve resident awareness and promote resident involvement.